oceanprotocol-archive/OEPs/12/README.md

 * Activities:

   - ocn:publish : The act of publishing a data asset
+  - ocn:import : The act of importing a data asset
   - ocn:invoke_service : The act of invoking an Ocean service.

 ## Use case 1 : Publishing